By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 All your “parts” do not grow up at the same rate.

 What we should be looking for are those developmental stages, those things you should have learned as you grew up that somehow you missed out on.
 Look also for those good qualities that you left behind in your efforts to be “all grown up.”

 Not all our memories are filed neatly away in our heads.
 Some of those memories are emotional ones and those are kept throughout our bodies.

 We know if you act in certain ways you are more likely to have certain feelings.
 Get a group of people together and have them laugh for no good reason and before long you will all be feeling happy.

 So where do these phantom memories, those emotional pains from long ago, come from if not from some theoretical inner child.

-You inner child did not get every thing right.
+Your inner child did not get everything right.

 One way of explaining this inner child legend is that many adult problems are the result of things that we learned between the ages of say 5 and 15 that may have worked then but do not work now.